By Eduardo Coll – Santex Operations Director

 Initiatives for Staff: Fostering international openness

-- Team members travel back and forth to participate in different activities and local venues from our different offices in Peru, Argentina and the US
+- Team members travel back and forth to participate in different activities and local venues from our different offices in Peru, Argentina and the United States

-- Everyone at Santex take English classes twice a week with US native speakers
+- Everyone at Santex takes English classes twice a week with native English speakers in the United States

-- Hold monthly Tech-meetups with our offices in Lima (Perú), San Diego and Iowa (USA)
+- Hold monthly tech-meetups with our offices in Lima (Perú), San Diego, and Iowa (United States of America)

 Initiatives for Clients: Managing expectations